 You need a bit of patience – it needs a few hours to cool and set – but it’s well worth the wait.

-It is completely possible to make great-tasting no-churn ice cream, as I have done with this chocolate avocado ice cream (it uses a mix of coconut milk and whipped cream).
+It is completely possible to make great-tasting no-churn sugar free ice cream, as I have done with this chocolate avocado ice cream (it uses a mix of coconut milk and whipped cream).

 However, the result will never be as smooth and creamy as ice-cream made in an ice-cream maker.
 Also, it’s a LOT more involved.
 You’ll have to stir it in regular intervals whilst it’s chilling in the freezer to break up the ice crystals.